What are Support Circles?

-This 39-year-old, province-wide network of approximately 43 self-help groups provide parents with a safe environment in which they can talk about their children, parenting challenges, successes and failures, the stress or worries in their lives, receive support and parenting skills.
-Parent Support Circles are free, confidential, anonymous, weekly meetings of parents who wish to learn new ways to nurture and protect their children.
+For more than 40 years, our province-wide network of approximately 32 self-help groups have been providing parents (and others in a parenting role) with a safe environment in which they can talk about their children, parenting challenges, successes and failures, the stress or worries in their lives, receive support and parenting skills.
+Support Circles are free, confidential, anonymous, (often) weekly meetings of parents who wish to learn new ways to nurture and protect their children.

 What will happen when I call about a Parent Support Circle?

-The we refer you to a Circle facilitator.
-He or she will call you within 24-48 hours to tell you more about the program and the specific group and ask more about you.
+Then we refer you to a Circle facilitator.
+He or she will call you within 72 hours to tell you more about the program and the specific group and ask more about you.
 The two of you may arrange to meet and talk further before the next meeting, or you may simply be invited to the next meeting.

-What will happen when I attend a Parent Support Circle?
+What will happen when I attend a Support Circle?

 Looking for information on specific Parent Support Circles?

 Lower Mainland: Click on links below to find more info or call 604-669-1616